The Project Leadership Mentor helping business managers lead technology projects using a simple CLARITY-COLLABORATION-CADENCE framework.

 • Clear visual reports explain why the model predicts what it does

-• Month 1: Align on data sources and key business inputs
+• Month 1: Alignment on data sources and key business inputs.

-• Month 2–3: Train/test forecast model on past data
+• Month 2–3: Trained/tested forecast model on past data.

-• Month 4–5: Use forecasts in planning cycles, gather feedback
+• Month 4–5: Forecasts used in planning cycles, gathering feedback.

 Example 3: